Ex-Victoria’s Secret Angel Alessandra Ambrosio Wows In A Strapless Gold Bikini

 “We have gorgeous colors inspired by the galaxy: a beautiful pearl, dark browns, gold, which is the sun,” Ambrosio then continued, “a beautiful red that reminds me of Mars and this grey purple, which is like the sky when you look up at night.”

-Ambrosio has been modelling a number of Gal Floripa’s different bikini and swimsuit looks across social media over the past few months since she first unveiled her new venture to the world.
+Ambrosio has been modeling a number of Gal Floripa’s different bikini and swimsuit looks across social media over the past few months since she first unveiled her new venture to the world.

-As The Inquisitr reported earlier this month, the stunning supermodel was recently photographed getting a little wet in a skimpy and strapless black swimsuit as she walked into the ocean and splashed around alongside her co-founders, who were also showing off the modelling skills.
+As The Inquisitr reported earlier this month, the stunning supermodel was recently photographed getting a little wet in a skimpy and strapless black swimsuit as she walked into the ocean and splashed around alongside her co-founders, who were also showing off the modeling skills.

-Before that, The Inquisitr shared photos of Alessandra ditching the black for white in another body hugging swimsuit look.
+Before that, The Inquisitr shared photos of Alessandra ditching the black for white in another body-hugging swimsuit look.